 First, our department would like to offer our sincere thanks to you for sharing your time and skills with our students.
 Our training program would not be possible without you!
 On this page we have compiled information that we hope you will find helpful as you supervise our master’s level students.

 Supervision is an intervention provided by a more senior member of a profession to a more junior member or members of that same profession.
 The supervision relationship is:

 - Enhances professional competency

 - Serves as a gate-keeper for those who enter the profession

 We ask that you view our Supervisor Resources Module to review basic principles of effective supervision, as well as details about our program.
 In this module you will learn more about our master’s program student learning outcomes, as well practicum and internship requirements

-Dr. Sarah Knox, Director of Training of Marquette’s Counseling Psychology Doctoral Program, compiled a review of research findings on the effectiveness of supervision.
+- Dr. Alan Burkard, Director of Training of Marquette’s Counseling Psychology Doctoral Program, compiled a review of research findings on the effectiveness of supervision.

 Each academic year, the Counselor Education and Counseling Psychology Department provides a series of colloquia meant to educate students, faculty, and interested professionals in the community on certain aspects of clinical practice.
 We bring in practitioners and researchers who have expertise and experience in counseling.
-The presentations generally take place 2-3 times a semester on Wednesdays from 12:00-1:15pm, on Marquette’s campus at Alumni Memorial Union – Room 227.
-The Marquette University CECP Department is approved to offer continuing education credits to counselors through NBCC, and to Wisconsin psychologists through the WI DRL.
+The presentations generally take place 2-3 times a semester on Tuesdays from 12:00-1:00pm, on Marquette’s campus or Virtual Invites (Dates and Times TBD).
+The Marquette University CECP Department is approved to offer continuing education credits to counselors to Wisconsin psychologists through the WI DRL.

-Click here for a schedule of the 2015-2016 Colloquium Series.
+See the schedule of the TBA Series Flyer.
 Please share this flyer with interested staff at your agency or school.
 We hope to see you there!